Activity time: 10 minutes

 When everyone has arrived, stop the music and welcome participants.
 Sound the chime.
 Invite participants into quiet reflection as you prepare to enter into a time of centering and sharing.
 Emphasize that your purpose in being together is to support one another in spiritual and faith development in a way that is both challenging and joyful!

-Invite a participant to light the chalice, as you share these words:
+Invite a participant to light the chalice, as you share these words by Kathleen McTigue, published in Lifting our Voices:

-If you have chosen to use a talking item, introduce it now.
+If you have chosen to use an object to pass from speaker to speaker during discussion, introduce it now.
 Explain that it will be passed to the one who is speaker as a reminder to focus on the one speaking rather than engaging in side conversations, interrupting, or planning one’s own next words.
-Go around the circle (passing the talking item, if you are using one) and give all participants a chance to introduce themselves with their name, the name of their favorite song about money, and why that song resonates with them.
+Go around the circle (passing the object, if you are using one) and give all participants a chance to introduce themselves with their name, the name of their favorite song about money, and why that song resonates with them.

 Sound the chime to signal the end of this centering time.